Today’s business decision-maker has an abundance of marketing research services available to them.

 An email or online survey is much easier to ignore.

-Mail survey disadvantages
+Mail survey disadvantages ❌

-When choosing to participate in mail surveys, respondents are less likely to provide detailed answers as they would on the phone or online because it takes less time to talk or type a response, then it is to write one.
+When choosing to participate in mail surveys, respondents are less likely to provide detailed answers as they would on the phone or online because it takes less time to talk or type a response, than it is to write one.

-Pro tip: Use a mail survey company
+💡Pro tip: Use a mail survey company

 Are you intrigued by the advantages of conducting a mail survey, but don’t have the time required for a successful study?

 A mail survey company handles all aspects of mail surveys, including a customized questionnaire template, data collection, and analysis of results with a detailed report.

-This type of market research is commonly used after people attend an event or eat at a restaurant to collect perception information.
-This this type of feedback can also be collected before or during a participant’s experience.
+This type of market research is commonly used after people attend an event or visit an establishment to collect perception information.
+Although, data can also be collected before or during a participant’s experience.

-The data received from intercept surveys are usually collected via tablets or paper and pencil interviewing techniques.
+The feedback received from intercept surveys is usually collected via tablets or paper and pencil interviewing techniques.